cplan85/cplan85/README.md

 - 🛠 Currently a member of the Full-Stack Development Team working on the [Smart Locker Software for MegaBlok](https://community-locker.com/)

-- 🌱 I’m currently learning Advanced back-end server development with Node.js, Relational databases with PostgreSQL, and Three.js
+- 🌱 I’m currently learning Advanced full-stack developent with Reat, Vite, and .NET back-end development implementing the CQRS pattern architecture

-- 👨‍💻 May 2024 - **Web Developer Portfolio 2024 Update** [LINK HERE](https://cplan85.github.io/Portfolio-2024/).
+- 👨‍💻 May 2024 - **Web Developer Portfolio 2024 Update** [LINK HERE](https://carlos-planchart-portfolio.netlify.app/).
 As this site is still in ongoing development, much of my personal website (including architecture work!) still available at [carlosplanchart.com](https://www.carlosplanchart.com/) ⚠️WIP

 - 📫 How to reach me **carlos_planchart@live.com**